Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 In this tutorial, we explored the basics of how a messaging system using NServiceBus works.

-We learned that asynchronous messaging failures in one part of a system can be isolated and prevent the entire system failure.
-That level of resilience and reliability is not easy to achieve with traditional REST-based web services.
+We learned that asynchronous messaging failures in one part of a system can be isolated and prevent complete system failure.
+This level of resilience and reliability is not easy to achieve with traditional REST-based web services.

 We saw how automatic retries provide protection from transient failures like database deadlocks.
 If we implement a multi-step process as a series of message handlers, then each step will be executed independently and can be automatically retried in case of failures.
 This means that a stray exception won't abort an entire process, leaving the system in an inconsistent state.

 We saw how the tooling in the Particular Service Platform makes running a distributed system much easier.
 ServicePulse gives us critical insights into the health of a system, and allows us to diagnose and fix systemic failures.
-We don't have to worry about data loss–once we redeploy our system, we can replay failed messages in batches as if the error had never occurred.
+We don't have to worry about data loss—once we redeploy our system, we can replay failed messages in batches as if the error had never occurred.

 We also implemented an additional event subscriber, showing how to decouple independent bits of business logic from each other.
 The ability to publish one event and then implement resulting steps in separate message handlers makes the system much easier to maintain and evolve.